syncfusion-content/xamarin-docs/Xamarin/ComboBox/ComboBox-Filtering-Options.md

 ## Filtering types

-The string comparison for filtering suggestions can be changed using the `SuggestionMode` property.
-The default filtering type is “StartsWith”, and it is case insensitive.
+The string comparison for filtering suggestions can be changed by using the [`SuggestionMode`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.ComboBox.SfComboBox.html#Syncfusion_XForms_ComboBox_SfComboBox_SuggestionModeProperty) property.
+The default filtering type is `StartsWith`, and it is case insensitive.
 The available filtering modes are,

 * StartsWith